abelxmendoza/Lore-Keeper/README.md

 ## What is Lore Keeper?

 **Lore Keeper** is an intelligent journaling platform that helps you capture, organize, and understand your life story.
-Think of it as a personal AI assistant that remembers everything, finds patterns in your experiences, and helps you write your memoir—all while maintaining perfect continuity and context.
+Think of it as a personal AI assistant that remembers everything, finds patterns in your experiences, and helps you write your biography—all while maintaining perfect continuity and context.

 ### For Everyone (Non-Technical Users)